castorini/anserini/docs/experiments-msmarco-passage.md

 QueriesRanked: 6980
 #####################
 ```

+You can find this entry on the [MS MARCO Passage Ranking Leaderboard](https://microsoft.github.io/msmarco/) as entry "BM25 (Lucene8, tuned)", so you've just replicated (part of) a leaderboard submission!

 We can also use the official TREC evaluation tool, `trec_eval`, to compute other metrics than MRR@10.
 For that we first need to convert runs and qrels files to the TREC format: